 ````

-`id` attribute instead of `name` attribute will also work.
-Then this anchor may be referenced as:
+The `id` attribute may be used instead of `name`.
+Then the anchor may be referenced as:

 ````